dummylabs/watchman/README.md

-## We are proud to announce Home Assistant custom component version of Watchman, it's available here: https://github.com/dummylabs/thewatchman
+## This repository is archived in favour of custom component version of Watchman, it's available here: https://github.com/dummylabs/thewatchman

 # AppDaemon Watchman